 Type of product/ service Nature and timing of satisfaction of performance obligations Revenue recognition under IFRS 15 (new accounting policy) Revenue recognition under IAS 18 (previous accounting policy) Grocery Grocery products are principally sold by Waitrose & Partners and include food, drink, household and other items.
 Additionally, fuel sales are shown here.
-0 Revenue is recognised when the goods have been received Customers obtain control of grocery products when the goods are received by the customer. by the customer and control obtained. by the customer.
-Adjustments are recorded for Customers pay at the point of sale in Waitrose & Partners stores.
+Revenue is recognised when the goods have been received by the Revenue is recognised when the goods have been received by the Customers obtain control of grocery products when the goods are received by the customer. customer and control obtained.
+Adjustments are recorded for returns where material, based on historic trends and recent sales patterns.
+The right to return goods is included under inventory, note 4.1. customer.
+Customers pay at the point of sale in Waitrose & Partners stores.
 Where a grocery product is ordered online, it is fulfilled by a Waitrose & Partners store and customers are charged on the day of delivery.
+Adjustments are recorded for returns where material, based on historic trends and recent For business to business (B2B) customers, invoices are raised and are usually payable within 30 days. sales patterns.
+Waitrose & Partners accepts returns in accordance with a customer's statutory rights under consumer laws in the United Kingdom and has a discretionary goodwill policy.
+Under the goodwill policy, customers can return products within 35 days after receipt, if not entirely satisfied.
+Hole 4.1.
+Home ome Home products are principally sold by John Lewis & Partners and include items intended for use in the home environment.
+Revenue is recognised when the goods have been received by the when the goods have been received by the Revenue is recognised when the goods have been received by the Customers obtain control of home products when the goods are received by the customer. customer and control obtained. customer.
+Customers pay at the point of sale in John Lewis & Partners stores.
+Where a home product is ordered online, it is generally fulfilled from a centralised location.
 Adjustments are recorded for returns where material, based on historic trends and recent sales patterns.
-The right to returns where material, based on historic trends and recent sales patterns.
-For business to business (B2B) customers, invoices are raised and are usually payable within 30 days. iness to business (B2B) customers, invoices are raised and are usually return goods is included Waitrose & Partners accepts returns in accordance with a customer's statutory rights under consumer laws in the United Kingdom and has a discretionary goodwill policy.
-Under the goodwill policy, customers can return products within 35 days after receipt, if not entirely satisfied.
+The right to return goods is included under inventory, Adjustments are recorded for returns where material, based on historic trends and recent For B2B customers, invoices are raised and are payable on a variety of payment terms up to 30 days. sales patterns.
+John Lewis & Partners accepts returns in accordance with a customer's statutory rights under consumer laws in the United Kingdom and has a discretionary goodwill policy.
+Under the goodwill policy, customers can return products within 35 days after receipt, if not entirely satisfied. note 4.1.